peterzimon/ghost-starter-tw/README.md

-# Ghost Starter Theme
+# Ghost Starter Theme with Tailwind CSS

-A starter framework for Ghost themes!
+A starter framework for Ghost themes using Tailwind CSS!
 Click **Use this template** to create a copy of this repo for everything you need to get started developing a custom Ghost theme.

 &nbsp;